qbeslab/atlantic-signatures/docs/source/test.rst

 Running Your First Test
 =======================

+.. todo:: Update (or more likely remove as obsolete) the test instructions.

 You are now ready to run tests using the irobot Create for the Atlantic Signatures project!
 The python package comes with a file titled: "demo.cfg", this file is a configuration script and contains all the parameters relevant